michaelssavage/michaels-notes/content/blog/deleting-secrets-from-git.md

 ## Guide

-I used this guide to help me: :pretty-link{ link="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository" text="Github Docs" external }
+I used the :pretty-link{ link="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository" text="Github Docs" external } to help me through the process.
 I'm working on Windows, so I used pip to install git-filter-repo:

 ```bash
 pip install git-filter-repo --user
 ```

-I didn’t have a fresh clone of my project so I force pushed the changes:
+The guide advises you to have a fresh clone of your project but I didn't have one so I force pushed the changes:

 ```bash
 git filter-repo --invert-paths --path "src/folder/TheAffectedFile.jsx" --force